View easements by Easement Holder

 The NCED team is working with the USGS National Gap Analysis Program’s Protected Areas Database - United States on data acquisition and data standards.
 The NCED data is being incorporated into the PAD-US database on an annual basis.

-The NCED database was last updated on September 2013.
-The Updates Table shows what has been added and changed since June 2012.
+The NCED database was last updated in July 2016.
+The Updates Table shows what has been added and changed since June 2014.
 The Completeness Maps provide estimates of how complete the NCED data are for each state.

 Please note that, by downloading or viewing this data, no right has been created to access lands with conservation easements.
 Most conservation easements are not open to the public.
 Entering an area that is not open to the public subjects an individual to possible sanctions for trespass, as determined by the state in which the easement is located.